Insights

 Both Trovy and Aven offer the convenience of accessing home equity through a credit card with variable rates and fixed-rate conversion options.

 Trovy was designed with maximum flexibility and usability in mind – empowering homeowners to use their home equity as part of their financial toolkit with freedom and confidence.
-With a longer draw period (and potential extensions), no mandatory upfront draw, capped fees, more flexible fixed-rate conversions, payment allocation that prioritizes high-rate debt, and tiered cashback rewards, Trovy gives you control over your borrowing.
+With a longer draw period (and potential extensions), a mandatory upfront draw only above $100,000, capped fees, the ability to lock a fixed rate at the time of draw, more flexible fixed-rate conversions, payment allocation that prioritizes high-rate debt, and tiered rewards, Trovy gives you control over your borrowing.
 And because this is an important financial transaction, Trovy is committed to providing excellent customer support every step of the way.

 Aven may offer higher loan limits in some states and provides 2% cashback, but requires annual draw period renewals, has a minimum draw requirement to avoid higher rates, and appears to limit how low your fixed rate can go.